-When something happens over and over again.
-The cycle of institutions is when institutions keep closing and opening again.

-The Cycle of Institution

 In this toolkit, we talk about the cycle of institutions.
 A cycle is when something happens over and over again.

-The cycle of institutions is when institutions keep closing and opening again.

-The cycle of institutions has happened many times in the U.S.

-Here is what the cycle of institutions looks like:
+The cycle of institutions is when institutions keep closing and opening again, and has happened many times in the U.S. Here is what the cycle of institutions looks like:

 New institutions get made.

-People say they aren't like the old institutions.

-They say they aren't institutions.

-They say these new places will actually help people with disabilities.

-But they look and act a lot like the old institutions.
+People say they aren't like the old institutions, or that they aren't institutions at all.
+They say these new places will actually help people with disabilities, but they look and act a lot like the old institutions.

-People with disabilities get sent to the new institutions.

-They don't actually get help.

-They don't get to go to school.

-They don't learn how to do jobs.

-They don't learn how to live on their own.

-They start getting hurt in the new institutions.

-Just like the old ones!
+People with disabilities get sent to the new institutions, and they don't actually get help.
+They don't get to go to school, learn how to do jobs, or learn how to live on their own.
+They start getting hurt in the new institutions, just like the old ones!

 People start to notice how bad the new institutions are.

-Or a newspaper writes an article.

-Or a report shows up on TV.
+A government worker might visit one, or a report shows up in the newspaper of TV.
 People say "Something needs to be done about these institutions!"

 People try to think of a new way to help people with disabilities.

-They can't think of a way to help us live in the community.

-So they come up with a new kind of institution.
+They can't think of a way to help us live in the community, so they come up with a new kind of institution.